DotNetNewbies/Git-How-To/docs/Git Initial install and configuration.md

 ### Install, configure and perform basic activities using Git:

- 1. Install Git for Windows 10
+ 1. Install Git for Windows 10  xxx

  2. Configure Git for Windows 10